The Sports Legends

 Shaquille Rashaun O'Neal is an American former professional basketball player.
 He is considered one of the greatest players and centers in NBA history.
 A look at his biography, stats, facts and achievements.

-Shaquille Rashaun O'Neal (born March 6, 1972), often nicknamed "Shaq", is an American former professional basketball player, actor, and rapper who is currently a sports analyst on the television program Inside the NBA on TNT along with Ernie Johnson, Charles Barkley, and Kenny Smith as of January 2012.
+Shaquille Rashaun O'Neal, born on March 6, 1972, and widely known as "Shaq", is a former professional basketball player, actor, and rapper.
+Since January 2012, he has served as a sports analyst on TNT’s Inside the NBA, joining Ernie Johnson, Charles Barkley, and Kenny Smith on the panel.

-He is considered one of the greatest players and centers in National Basketball Association (NBA) history.
-Standing at 7 ft 1 in (2.16 m) tall and weighing 325 pounds (147 kg), he was one of the heaviest players to ever play in the NBA.
-O'Neal played for six teams over his 19-year career.
+Regarded as one of the greatest players and most dominant centers in NBA history, O'Neal stood an imposing 7 feet 1 inch (2.16 m) tall and weighed 325 pounds (147 kg), making him one of the heaviest players to ever compete in the league.
+Over the course of his illustrious 19-year career, he played for six different teams.

 Biography